dmuratov-als/shell-link-checker/README.md

                                                                    if (! no_parser_xml)
                                                                      { if (referer ~ /browserconfig\.xml/)
-                                                                         { # xmllint <2.9.9 outputs xpath results in one line, so we would rather only let it format, and parse everything ourselves cmd="wget "\
+                                                                         { # xmllint <2.9.9 outputs XPath results in one line, so we would rather only let it format, and parse everything ourselves cmd="wget "\
                                                                                   wget_opts "\
                                                                                   --quiet \